abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Functor for morphisms](functor_morphisms_formal.svg)

-Note how the concept of homomorphism set allowed us to "escape" to set theory when defining categorical concepts.
+Note how the concepts of "homomorphism set" and of "underlying set" allowed us to "escape" to set theory when defining categorical concepts.
+We will see more of this.

 Functor laws
 ---

 So these are the two components that form a functor.
 But aside from defining them we should verify that they preserve the structure of the source category into the target.
+What is the structure of a category?
 As stated in the category definition in chapter 2:

 > A category is a collection of **objects** (we can think of them as points) and **morphisms** (arrows) that go from one object to another, where:
 > 1. Each object has to have the identity mophism.